goodold/XAMP-MAMP-stack-with-brew/brew_xamp.markdown

     $ sudo apachectl graceful

 Now you should have a working XAMP stack.
-Just add a "domain.local" directory to ~/Projects with a public_html dir inside and add the domain using `$ ghost add domain.local` and it will be available as a local site.
+Just add a "domain.hugo" directory to ~/Projects with a public_html dir inside and it will be available as a local site.